qilingframework/rtfd.io/docs/ida.md

 [ollvm](https://github.com/obfuscator-llvm/obfuscator) is an obfuscator based on LLVM.
 One of its obfuscation is [Control Flow Flattening](https://github.com/obfuscator-llvm/obfuscator/wiki/Control-Flow-Flattening).
 With Qiling IDA plugin, Qiling and IDA Pro can de-flatten obfuscated binary easily.

-- Contro Flow Flattening will generate four types of blocks: real blocks, fake blocks, dispatcher blocks and return blocks.
+- Contro Flow Flattening will generate four types of blocks: real blocks, fake blocks, dispatcher blocks and return blocks

     - Real blocks: The real logic in original binary
     - Fake blocks: The fake logic in obfuscated code